 I prefer to use a plastic document wallet that has the folders already attached.
 I find they take up less space than a ring binder and they are more hard wearing and protective than a cardboard folder.

-A4 40 Pocket (80 Views) Display Books Black Project Presentation Folder – $11.99 available on Amazon.com.
+A4 40 Pocket (80 Views) Display Books Black Project Presentation Folder – available on Amazon.com.
 I travel with an A5 Size folder, it’s great for organising airline paperwork, hotel and tour confirmations etc.

-Make sure to take things that will make you feel comfortable in your new home.
+6. Make sure to take things that will make you feel comfortable in your new home.

 Try to pack a few things that’ll make your new home feel like your old home.
 It can be overwhelming trying to adapt to a new country and culture, so take some things that are familiar to you.
-Just to name a few, I packed: photo frames with family photos, a tea towel with my hometown on (present from my Gran), my world map poster, a Route 66 pillow and a couple of my travel mugs.
+Just to name a few, I packed: photo frames with family photos, a tea towel with my hometown on (present from my Granny), my world map poster, a Route 66 pillow and a couple of my travel mugs.

-Bubble wrap objects…and then bubble wrap them some more!
+7. Bubble wrap objects…and then bubble wrap them some more!

 I only had 2 casualties…one of the Jamaican bobsleigh team got decapitated and a marble game that I bought on a beach in Kenya broke in half.
 I was HEARTBROKEN when I saw it had smashed, the chances of me going back to Kenya are little or none so it’s not like it can be replaced.
 Thankfully so far it’s holding up OK with superglue.
 This was an error on my part, I didn’t realise it was THAT breakable.
 It shouldn’t have been on the bottom of my case and I should have doubled the amount of bubble wrap I had used!

-Pack a couple of universal travel adaptors!
+8. Pack a couple of universal travel adaptors!